ajbacon/battleships_rb/README.md

   minimum ship size is 2 cells
   ships cannot overlap
   ships can be side by side
-  both players have the same
+  both players have the same pieces ships cannot be placed diagonally